Date Bars

 This post may contain affiliate links.
 Please read our disclosure policy.

-I’ve been on a bit of a date kick lately (okay, always – I love dates!), and these date bars are the latest in my kitchen experiments.
+I’ve been on a bit of a date kick lately (okay, always – I love using dates in recipes!), and these date bars are the latest in my kitchen experiments.
 You know how sometimes you just want a snack that feels nostalgic, like something your mom or grandma would make when you were a kid?
 That’s exactly what these date bars are for me.
-They remind me of the treats I grew up with—simple, homemade, and full of rich, comforting flavors.
+They remind me of the treats I grew up with.

 These date bars are not too sweet and hold together well, so you can toss them in a bag and take them with you without them falling apart.
-Plus, have a long shelf life, too, so you can make them ahead of time, and they are perfect for a grab-and-go breakfast.
-And hey, if you love the pecan-date combo, you should make my date cookies next!
+I love this date bar recipe so much that it was one of the three desserts I decided to include in my cookbook, as is, with no changes.

 How to Make Date Bars